stepwn/LoopPress/readme.md

 LoopPress is a powerful and easy-to-use WordPress plugin that enables users to gate content based on NFT ownership.
 With LoopPress, you can easily protect your content and offer exclusive access to users who own a specific NFT.
 LoopPress uses PHP and JS to run directly on your WordPress site's server.

-you can also read this information, with pictures, here https://swantech.us/looppress/

 <h2>Features</h2>
 <img src='https://user-images.githubusercontent.com/7231316/235256334-7758a036-16b1-4199-94b6-8ab945335a51.png'>